University of Maine System Academic Integrity Policy

 - If a faculty member (including an instructor or graduate teaching assistant) has information that a violation of academic integrity may have occurred during an academic term, the faculty member will inform the student in private (either in person or in writing) of the information the faculty member has, the specific incident and the aspect of academic integrity that is alleged to have been violated.
 The student shall be provided with the opportunity to explain the circumstances and the action.
 The allegation may be dropped by the faculty member if an explanation by the student is accepted as being adequate.

-- If, after hearing the student’s explanation, the faculty member chooses to continue the complaint, the faculty member will complete an Academic Integrity Violation Form within ten business days in order to document the violation and any informal resolution or any academic sanction(s) imposed by the This action includes notifying the Student Conduct Officer and the appropriate academic administrator.
+- If, after hearing the student’s explanation, the faculty member chooses to continue the complaint, the faculty member will complete an Academic Integrity Violation Form within ten business days in order to document the violation and any informal resolution or any academic sanction(s) imposed by the instructor.
+This action includes notifying the Student Conduct Officer and the appropriate academic administrator.
 The Academic Integrity Violation Form can be found on the University of Maine System website.

 The faculty member will provide the student with a copy of the completed Academic Integrity Violation Form in person or via email.